memirio/Spectrums/README.md

 - **Automatic tagging**: New screenshots are embedded & auto-tagged on ingest
 - **Screenshot service**: Automated website screenshot capture with cookie banner removal
 - **Interactive gallery**: Responsive grid with beautiful UI and concept chips, with category tags
+- **Concept Spectrum**: Interactive slider system to explore the spectrum between concepts and their opposites, with 10-tier ranking for fine-grained control
 - **Submission form**: Easy site submission with automatic screenshot generation
 - **Hub detection**: Automatically detects and penalizes "hub" images that appear too frequently in search results